people concertina thumbs

 • It cannot pay its debts when they are due; and/or

-There are several common warning signs of insolvency, such as your overdraft facility always being at its limit, struggling to pay staff and receiving constant creditor pressure and threats of legal action.
+There are several common warning signs of insolvency, such as falling trade, a growing inability to pay staff, HMRC, and other bills, and receiving constant creditor pressure and threats of legal action.

-It’s important you recognise these signs, as the earlier you realise your company is insolvent and seek help, the better your chances of getting your business back on track and avoiding liquidation.
+It’s important you recognise these signs, as the earlier you realise your company could be on the way to becoming insolvent, the better your chances of getting your business back on track.

 What is company liquidation?

-Liquidation is a formal insolvency procedure to close limited companies.
-You must appoint a licensed Insolvency Practitioner to liquidate the company on your behalf.
+Liquidation is a formal insolvency procedure which is used to close limited companies in an orderly and legally compliant manner.
+You must appoint a licensed insolvency practitioner if you wish to liquidate your company.

-They will sell the company’s assets and pay the proceeds to the shareholders or creditors, depending on whether the business is solvent or insolvent.
+In the case of an insolvent liquidation, an insolvency practitioner will be appointed to sell the company’s assets with the proceeds being used to repay creditors as far as possible.
 They’ll then remove the company from the official register and it will cease to exist.
 In the case of an insolvent business, any debts the company cannot repay will usually be written off.

 As a company director, you can voluntarily put your business into solvent or insolvent liquidation.
-A creditor, such as HMRC or a bank, can also force your business into Compulsory Liquidation to protect its interests or recover a debt.
+Alternatively, a creditor, such as HMRC, can force your business into compulsory liquidation in order to protect its interests or recover a debt.

 What are the different types of liquidation?

-There are three types of liquidation that can be used depending on the financial position and circumstances of the business.
+There are three types of liquidation that can be used depending on the financial position and circumstances of the limited company.

-• Members’ Voluntary Liquidation (MVL) - The directors or shareholders of profitable companies can initiate a Members’ Voluntary Liquidation.
+• Members’ Voluntary Liquidation (MVL) - The directors or shareholders of solvent companies can initiate a Members’ Voluntary Liquidation.
 They may choose to close the business to retire or they want a new challenge.
-An MVL is usually the most tax-efficient way to extract the profits.
+An MVL can often be the most tax-efficient way to extract the profits from a solvent company.

-• Creditors’ Voluntary Liquidation (CVL) - A Creditors’ Voluntary Liquidation is an efficient and legally responsible way to close a business that cannot pay its debts and is no longer viable.
+• Creditors’ Voluntary Liquidation (CVL) - A Creditors’ Voluntary Liquidation represents a orderly way to close a business that cannot pay its debts and is no longer viable as a going concern.
 The directors will appoint a liquidator who will sell the assets and use the proceeds to repay the company’s creditors as much as possible.

 • Compulsory Liquidation - A creditor may seek to force you into Compulsory Liquidation if it has tried and failed to collect a debt from your business.
 They will issue you with a Winding Up Petition.
 If the court decides to close your business, it will make a Winding Up Order before appointing an Official Receiver to manage the liquidation.